-and that for each fixed $t$ the family of random variables $\{\tilde M_t^\sse{\gamma}\}_{\gamma>0}$ is uniformly integrable.
-Applying \cite{MZ84}, Thm.
-11, we infer that the Meyer-Zheng limit $\tilde M$ is again a martingale, which completes our argument. \end{proof}
+for all $T>0$.
+Applying \cite{MZ84}, Theorem~11, we infer that the Meyer--Zheng limit $\tilde M$ is again a martingale, which completes our argument. \end{pf}

-We now turn to proving the ``separation of types'' property, i.e.\ the fact that for all limit points the measures $\mu_t$ and $\nu_t$ are mutually singular for each $t>0$.
+We now turn to proving the ``separation of types'' property, that is, the fact that for all limit points the measures $\mu_t$ and $\nu_t$ are mutually singular for each $t>0$.
 In fact, we will prove a slightly stronger assertion, namely \eqref{singularity3} below.
-Its proof relies on the coloured particle moment duality of Lemma~\ref{la:mdual} applied to mixed second moments of $(\mu_t^\sse{\gamma},\nu_t^\sse{\gamma})$.
+Its proof relies on the colored particle moment duality of Lemma~\ref{la:mdual} applied to mixed second moments of $(\mu_t^\sse{\gamma},\nu_t^\sse {\gamma})$.